Memory Care Phoenix, Arizona

 About Our Phoenix, Arizona Memory Care at Vista Living

 Every new resident who enters our door has a customized care plan based on their needs and preferences.
 Our caring and compassionate team takes the time to get to know them and their preferences.

 Our residences at Camelback and Arcadia feature 10 private suite bedrooms, each with a private bath, demonstration kitchen, and island seating.
 The suites have a open design with minimal hallways, creating open common areas that encourage lively activity.
 Residents can enjoy barbecuing on the patio, visit the beauty salon, or do rehab or exercise in our workout room.

 Outdoors, we have landscaped gardens, a walking path, and raised garden beds where residents can enjoy socializing with one another and visiting family members.
 Our facilities encourage comfort and optimal health and happiness.

 Vista Living specializes in providing memory care to residents with Alzheimer’s and dementia-related illnesses.
-Everything from the open plan of our living spaces to facility hosted socializing activities, every aspect is designed to facilitate independence.
+Everything from the open plan of our living spaces to Vista Living hosted socializing activities, every aspect is designed to facilitate independence.

 Alzheimer’s Disease is the most common type of dementia, occurring in an estimated 5.5 million Americans aged 65 and older.
 Like all forms of dementia, the disease results from damaged brain cells that lead to progressive memory loss.
 Age is the biggest risk factor with the risk of developing the disease being five times greater for every year a person advances after the age of 65.